ShayneIsMagic/changetheirlives/README.md

-# Change Their Lives - Zero Barriers
+# Change Their Lives - Empowering Communities

-A modern, responsive website for the Zero Barriers organization, focused on empowering individuals to overcome barriers and achieve their full potential.
+A modern, responsive website for Change Their Lives, a non-profit organization dedicated to transforming communities through comprehensive programs that address education, healthcare, and economic development.

 ## Features

 - **Modern Design**: Clean, responsive layout using Tailwind CSS
-- **Zero Barriers Branding**: Uses the organization's red and green color scheme
+- **Change Their Lives Branding**: Uses the organization's blue and gold color scheme
 - **Accessible**: Built with accessibility in mind
 - **Fast Loading**: Optimized for performance
 - **Mobile Friendly**: Responsive design that works on all devices
+- **Complete Content**: Includes all main sections: Home, About, Sponsors, Partners, and Contact

 ## Technology Stack